Augmented Reality is more than Virtual Reality

 Right: if the beam is parallel on one side, a focus of length f2 results on the other side

-Although this appears to be a geometrically elegant result, we cannot simply expect it to be perfect, because the simple focus distance calculation is correct for the respective center rays at any eye rotation only, hence the peripheral rays do not perfectly converge in the focus point, and the aberration appears to be more of a problem with off-axis designs.
+Although this appears to be a geometrically elegant result, we cannot simply expect it to be perfect, because the simple focus distance calculation is correct for the respective center rays at any eye rotation only, hence the peripheral rays do not perfectly converge in the focus point.

 The results obtained, however, are already far better than examples known from planar displays, proving the viability of the concept of curved displays.